 In today’s business world, mentorships are among your most critical professional relationships.
 Finding a mentor helps you in your development and commitment to continuous improvement and learning.
 Conversely, taking on a mentee opens you up to fresh ideas and helps you locate and nurture excellence in succession.
 From either side, there are some key skills to bring to the mentoring relationship that will build your leadership skills and your personal brand.
-Here are five for you to consider:
+At Brand Mirror we offer thought leadership services in Washington D.C.
+We will assess your current reputation online and in person and define and develop your reputation strategy as you look ahead.
+Here are five ways to build your leadership skills and personal brand:

 Share what’s really going on.
 In a mentorship relationship, intimacy is a big risk, but it is also a direct path to reward.
 I recommend bringing your genuine self to each interaction.
 When seeking advice, don’t waste time humble bragging – put your genuine challenges out to be explored and possibly resolved.
 When giving advice, don’t hide the truth of your struggles to make it seem like a tough journey was easy.
 Greater lessons can be taught from challenges than from easy wins.
 Vulnerability is not easy, and it takes a lot of trust in the mentorship relationship to put yourself out there.
 So, take your time, but eventually, for the mentorship to add value, you need to have an open exchange.